shiraz318/FlightMobileServer/README.md

 ## How to use
 1. Place the files in a zip folder called "FlightMobile".
-2. Locate the dummy_server and build_and_run files and the screenshot_server folder in the same location as the zip folder.
+2. Locate the dummy_server and build_and_run files and the screenshot_server zip folder in the same location as the zip folder above.
-3. Double click the dummy_server, and the screenshot_server/app.
+3. Double click the dummy_server, and the unzip the screenshot_server, and double click screenshot_server/app file.
 4. Double click the build_and_run file.

 #### Versioning